Flashcards in Semester 2 Deck (113):

 - elution of bound GDH

-- we used high salt conc --> nonspecific, but matrix highly selective so purity will still be quite high
+--> or high salt conc = nonspecific, but matrix highly selective so purity still quite high

 What does it mean to equilibrate a column?